digitranslab/fwego/docs/plugins/view-type.md

 A view is an abstraction that defines how table data is displayed to a user.
 More information about this can be found on the
 [database plugin page](../technical/database-plugin.md).
-This is a tutorial about how to create your own custom table view type for Baserow via a plugin.
+This is a tutorial about how to create your own custom table view type for Fwego via a plugin.
 We are going to create a calendar view that doesn't really do anything.
 In the end the user can create a new calendar view that only shows a hello world message.
 We expect that you are using the [plugin boilerplate](./boilerplate.md).